US Peace Memorial Foundation

-The mission of this center is to promote a killing-free world through partnerships with individuals and institutions both local and worldwide, and programs that include research, publications, monitoring, education, and training.
-The organization is in special Consultative Status with the United Nations Economic and Social Council and is a member of the World Health Organization's Violence Prevention Alliance.
-Nominated for Peace Prize, US Peace Memorial Foundation, 2016.
+The mission of this center is to promote a killing-free world through partnerships with individuals and institutions both local and worldwide, and programs that include research, publications, monitoring, education and training.
+The organization is in special Consultative Status with the United Nations Economic and Social Council and is a member of the World Health Organization’s Violence Prevention Alliance.
+US Peace Prize nominee, 2016.

 Joám Evans Pim, Director

 Honolulu, HI 96822-5033